maro7tigre/PySignalDecipher/docs/development/command_system.md

 These commands handle project-level operations and provide utilities for batch operations.

+### Dock Commands

+**File: `command_system/commands/workspace_commands.py`** (Extended)

+New commands for dock widget operations:

+- `CreateDockCommand`: Creates a new dock widget and registers it with the workspace
+- `RemoveDockCommand`: Removes a dock widget and cleans up associated variables
+- `DockLayoutCommand`: Changes the layout position of a dock widget

+These commands provide operations for dock widgets, including creation, removal, and layout changes.

 ## Integration Guide

-**File: `command_system/integration_template.py`**
+**File: `command_system/_integration_template.py`**

 Provides templates and examples for integrating the command system with PySignalDecipher:

-1. Update `ServiceRegistry` to include CommandManager
-2. Update `main.py` to initialize the command system
-3. Create signal models that extend Observable
-4. Update UI code to use commands for state changes
+1. Create a central CommandManager that coordinates all subsystems
+2. Implement the variable registry for linking components
+3. Integrate hardware through the HardwareManager
+4. Create workspace tab management through the WorkspaceTabManager
-5. Implement project saving and loading
+5. Implement dock widget creation and management
+6. Add project serialization and deserialization
+7. Set up utility groups for hardware connection, workspace options, etc.
-6. Add undo/redo actions to menus and toolbars
+8. Add undo/redo support to menus and toolbars
-7. Implement command-based menu action handlers
-8. Extend Observable for workspace state
+9. Link signals and variables to UI components

-The integration guide provides step-by-step instructions for incorporating the command system into the existing codebase.
+The integration guide provides step-by-step instructions for incorporating the command system into the PySignalDecipher application.

 ## File Reference